Oval Cut Diamond: Four Things You Need to Know Before You Buy

 Bonus: The Moval

 If you want something more elongated than a standard oval, ask your jeweller about a moval.
-It sits somewhere between an oval and a marquise, with slightly flatter, more pointed ends that create a dramatically elongated outline.
-It's not a widely advertised shape but it's a genuinely beautiful option for someone who wants that long, modern look without committing to the sharp corners of a marquise.
+It sits between an oval and a marquise, with flatter, more pointed ends that create a dramatically elongated outline.
+Movals are uncommon and rarely advertised, but they are a beautiful option for someone who wants the long, modern look without committing to the sharp corners of a true marquise.

 If you want to talk through ratios or look at specific stones, send us a message.
 We're happy to show you the difference in person.

-View our full collection of beautiful lab-grown diamond engagement rings that are sure to get you excited!
+View our full collection of lab-grown diamond engagement rings that are sure to get you excited!

 Thanks for reading, Jared and Brie